Bailly-titouan/titouan.github.io/index.md

-# Hi I am Titouan and this is a sum up of what i've done so far!
+# Hi I am Titouan and this is a sum up of what I have done so far!

 ### Some little details about me :
 I am a young 19 years old developer.
 I have been studying at Epitech for 2 years and it introduced me to the C and C++ language, but that was not enough for me.